swift-conductor/conductor-client-golang/docs/client.md

 EventResourceApiService Add a new event handler.

-- @param ctx context.Context \- for authentication, logging, cancellation, deadlines, tracing, etc. Passed from http.Request or context.Background\(\).
+- @param ctx context.Context \- for logging, cancellation, deadlines, tracing, etc. Passed from http.Request or context.Background\(\).
 - @param body

 <a name="EventResourceApiService.DeleteQueueConfig"></a>